-Use our RE/Max Distinction Estimator to get a free estimated market value of your home, or, a home you are interested in.
+Use our RE/Max Blue Skies Estimator to get a free estimated market value of your home, or, a home you are interested in.
 We'll calculate our best estimated home valuation using the thousands of home records in our databases.
 Home valuations may not reflect recent upgrades or changes in your existing home value.
 We will do our best to value your home appropriately to reflect any improvements.

 This Week vs. Last Week Rates

 Whether it's a nice paver walkway or simply adding some color to your planters, keeping your front yard looking fresh is not only inexpensive, but also adds nice curb appeal.
 In the case of home improvement, a book is always judged by its cover.